 If you have occasional asthma symptoms, now is a good time to see your GP for an asthma review.

 The recommendation is for one Flu Vaccine per year.
 There is insufficient data to support two vaccinations in one year.
 Except for patients who have had organ or stem cell transplant in that year.
 If you have any further queries related to this, please discuss with your GP.

 The flu is a contagious respiratory disease caused by influenza viruses.
 It can affect the nose, throat and lungs.
-It is not the same as the common cold, or COVID-19 but it will protect you against influenza.
+It is not the same as the common cold or COVID-19.
+The flu vaccination will only protect you against influenza.

 If you have been prescribed a preventer to be taken seasonally, we suggest that you visit your GP for an asthma review to discuss when the best time to commence your preventer.
 Please do not wait until you are showing asthma symptoms.

 If you have read that people should avoid taking steroids in the treatment of COVID-19 please be aware that this refers to ORAL corticosteroids and does not include INHALED corticosteroids.